Parent Info Hub

 Fees

-In November 2022 a poll was undertaken in accordance with Education Act 1972, and the Materials and Services charges Administrative Instructions and Guidelines, regarding the legal collection of the ‘Prescribed Sum’ within the Materials and Services Charge for 2023.
-The results of the poll were in favour of legal collection with an overall approval of 70%.
+In November 2024 a poll was undertaken in accordance with Education & Children’s Services Act 2019, regarding the legal collection of the ‘Prescribed Sum’ within the Materials and Services Charge for 2025 and subject charges as outlined on the watermarked notice.
+The results of the poll were in favour of legal collection with an overall approval of 64.4%.
 The Principal has reviewed the results on behalf of the Chief Executive, Department for Education, and approved the ‘Prescribed Sum’.

 Our preferred method of payment is via the Qkr app.
-See enclosed information about how to download and use Qkr.
-Alternatively, you can pay online via Bpoint (you will need your credit or debit card, family ID code and invoice number), cash, credit card or cheque.
+See below link about how to download and use Qkr.
+Alternatively, you can pay online via Bpoint (you will need your credit or debit card, Family Billing ID and invoice number from your invoice), cash, credit card or cheque.
 If you wish to pay by instalments, please arrange to complete a direct debit form and return to the school as soon as possible.

-Please click the following links for information regarding our fees and charges:
+Please click the following links for further information regarding our fees and charges:

 Online Payments